Anjali-DA/Introduction-of-Machine-Learning/House pricing_machine learning/Readme.md

 **3** Fitting & transforming the test & train data

-**4** Predicting the dataset in linear regression, Random forest regression, Decision tree regression, Light gradient boosting.
+**4** Predicting the accuracy of the dataset in linear regression, Random forest regression, Decision tree regression, Light gradient boosting.

 ## 🖥️ How I approached to solve this dataset
 - Imported the libraries and datasets